equinor/template-fastapi-react/docs/how-to/using-git.md

 * Readability: Would another developer be able to easily understand and work with the code?
 Are there none-idiomatic patterns?
 * Tests: Does the PR have correct and well-designed automated tests?
 * Naming: Are names for variables, functions, etc. descriptive?
-* Comments: Are the comments clear and useful?
+* Comments: Are comments understandable and useful?
 * Documentation: Did the author also update relevant documentation?